premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-12-06-how-to-become-a-highly-paid-corporate-programmer-paul-harkins-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2010-12-06
 title: How To Become A Highly Paid Corporate Programmer
-date: 2010-12-06
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** How To Become A Highly Paid Corporate Programmer